smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 |  'Hispanic_appeal'  |         0.075 (0.018)                      |
 |   'Asian_appeal'    |         0.015 (0.011)                      |
 |  'LGBTQ+\_appeal'   |         0.046 (0.012)                      |

+From these proportions, we see that our technique of semi-uniform sampling by score was effective at increasing the rate of positive annotation across **all four appeal variables**.
+The number of images annotated with 'Black_appeal' nearly doubled while those annotated with 'Hispanic_appeal' and 'LGBTQ+\_appeal' almost quadrupled.
+The only slight increase in proportion of 'Asian_appeal' images may suggest that the text and image-based machine learning models were not effective in capturing what annotators considered appeal to Asian voters in the first semi-random sample.

+This upcoming week, Dr. Kunwoo Park will use the second batch of annotations to improve the text and image-based machine learning models.
+The models will once again be inferred on the entire set of Facebook images and captions; analysis will subsequently be completed using the predicted appeal scores.
+In the meantime, I have been working to construct an analysis pipeline of these predicted image appeal scores.
+So far, my progress has included:

+- Prediction of appeal score from consituent and candidate characteristics (multiple linear regression model)
+- Prediction of election outcome from appeal scores (logistic regression)
+- Temporal analysis of image and normalized appeal frequency by month and day
+- Analysis of appeal before and after the primary and general elections for each candidate using a paired statistical testing procedure

 #### XII.
 Week 9: